 Sections 30210, 30211 and 30212 of the Coastal Act require that new development provide maximum public access and recreation, not interfere with the public's right of acquired access, and provide public access from the nearest public roadway to the shoreline and along the coast except under certain circumstances.
-The subject site is located on Balboa Island in Newport Harbor.
-Balboa Island is not a private community.
-Public access exists along the public walkway which circles the entire perimeter of Balboa Island.
+The subject site is adjacent to Newport Harbor.
+Although the subject site is not located within a locked gate community, due to the pattern of residential development in the area, there is no public access in the immediate project vicinity.
+However, public access does exist nearby.
+Across Promontory Bay from the subject site is a walkway along Bayside Drive.
+In addition, the public walkway around Balboa Island is located across Balboa Island Channel from the subject site.

-The proposed development consists of construction of a new boat dock.
+The proposed development consists of construction of a new boat dock within the U.S. Pierhead Line.
 The proposed development will not adversely impact navigation.
 The development will not create adverse impacts on coastal access and recreation.
-The proposed boat dock will not interfere with the public's continued use of the adjacent public walkway.
 Therefore, the Commission finds that the proposed development does not pose significant adverse impacts on existing public access and recreation and is consistent with Section 30212 of the Coastal Act.